 - Only 15 minutes active time – super simple!
 You’ll never look at pre-mix mixture the same way again…

-- Uses pantry-friendly ingredients – great way to use up leftover bananas as well.
+- Uses pantry-friendly ingredients – pumpkin banana muffins are a great way to use up leftover bananas as well.

 - Perfect grab-and-go breakfast and snack.
 Great for kid’s lunch boxes, make ahead for breakfast on busy mornings, or a great snack to keep at hand!
 Although I should warn you, based on my previous experiences, these things don’t last long if they are lying around in your house!

 One of the nice things about pumpkin banana muffins are that they are made with pantry-friendly ingredients.

 That makes this one of those things that you can probably whip together without planning ahead much…because you may already have all of these ingredients in your pantry or fridge!

 Which, by the way, is my favorite kind of things to bake.